alazaroc/python/excel/README.md

-Excel
+# Excel

 =====

 Reading an excel file using Python

-You must install the xlrd package
+You must install the ' ' package
 ```pip install xlrd```